 This is why Smurfit Kappa strives to constantly evolve and improve its HR Strategy and why our HR pillars: People Development & Talent Management; Employee Experience & Internal Communications; Inclusion, Diversity and Equality; and Reward and Recognition have been developed.
 These are underpinned by our HR Foundations, which enable us to bring this strategy to life.
 They include Health, Safety & Wellbeing commitments; our legal framework, Code of Conduct and SpeakUp ethics service; commitments to employee relations and the evolution of our HR Information System.

-External to our business in the locations in which we operate, we strive to support the local communities where we are located by supporting projects aligned to the principles of our Smurfit Kappa Foundation ('the Foundation').
-The vision for our Foundation is to positively impact the lives of underprivileged people by supporting sustainable projects that positively influence their lives through health and nutrition, education and basic care, thus helping to reduce the inequalities that exist.
+External to our business in the locations in which we operate, we strive to support the supporting projects aligned to the principles of our Smurfit Kappa Foundation ('the to positively impact the lives of underprivileged people by supporting their lives through health and nutrition, education and basic care, thus helping to reduce the inequalities that exist.